"Don't Trust Your Gut" - Book Notes

 3. The most important characteristics to consider when looking for a partner are their personality, life satisfaction, secure attachment, conscientiousness, and growth mindset.

-5. Income affects a person’s performance in the dating market, and has the greatest impact on men.
+5. Income affects a person’s performance in the dating market and has the greatest impact on men.

 Parenting

-3. Some athletic abilities are highly related to genes, such as basketball, but the importance of genes in baseball and football is far less than half that in basketball.
+3. Some athletic abilities are highly related to genes, such as in basketball, but the importance of genes in baseball and football is far less than half that in basketball.
 Equestrian and diving are very little affected by genes.

 Wealth

-1. Cases of achieving financial freedom based on salary are very rare.
+1. Cases of achieving financial freedom based on salary alone are very rare.
 The rich generally own their own businesses.

 Entrepreneurship

 1. Entrepreneurship is not an advantage for young people.
 The average age of American business founders is 41.9 years.
-The probability of a 60-year-old start-up founder creating a profitable business is about three times that of a 30-year-old start-up founder.
+The probability of a 60-year-old startup founder creating a profitable business is about three times that of a 30-year-old startup founder.

-3. When founders’ pre-entrepreneurship income enters the top 0.1% of their industry, their entrepreneurial success rate is the highest.
+3. When founders’ pre-entrepreneurship income enters the top 0.1% of their industry, their entrepreneurial success rate is highest.

 Luck

 5. The Picasso Law: Prolific artists have more opportunities to reap good luck.
-This law can also be applied in dating and job hunting, by trying many times.
+This law can also be applied in dating and job hunting by trying many times.

 Happiness